xiaochanghai/eu.admin.reactnative/README.md

 ## Installer

 > 👉 Android only.
 For iOS, please use a virtual machine.
+Test Account: `Admin`, Password: `1`

 ![image-1](./doc/images/android-download.png)